 As long as the gaps and shortages persist, all stakeholders can and should do more.

-What do you see as the most in demand IT skills these days in Europe?
+What do you see as the most in-demand IT skills these days in Europe?

 Data analytics and cybersecurity specialists are very much in demand.

-What are the causes for that?
+What are the causes of that?

 Technological evolutions, such as the Internet of Things, are creating more demand for highly-qualified specialists.
 However, there are currently not enough graduates to meet this demand.
 The talent pool is not keeping up: there are too many threats and too few professionals.